aditya172926/blockbatch_sdk/README.md

-# Token Batch SDK
+# BlockBatch SDK

-Token Batch SDK is used for sending multiple ETH and ERC20 tokens in a single Batch Transaction.
+BlockBatch SDK is used for sending multiple ETH and ERC20 tokens in a single Batch Transaction.

 ## Docs
 Read further about SDK classes and methods [here](https://token-batch-sdk.vercel.app/)